Step Families & Marriage Counselling

-Step families can create wonderful opportunities for the development of new ties and close familial relationships, but even the Brady Brunch had their fair share of problems.
+Stepfamilies can create wonderful opportunities for the development of new ties and close familial relationships, but even the Brady Bunch had their fair share of problems.
 Joining a family together to create a new or blended family is always a difficult process.
 Children may need to adjust to new people in their lives and/or homes, new partners might be jealous of attention given to children of past relationships, step parents may need to resolve their feelings towards their partner’s offspring, and sibling rivalry may take on new meaning.

 In most instances, children are rarely enthralled with the prospect of a new parent and many harbour secret hopes that their natural parents will reunite and they can be a happy family once again.
-In these circumstances, children need to be aided to bring their expectations into alignment with reality, and the adults in a blended family are essential to this process.
+In these circumstances, children need to be aided to bring their expectations into alignment with reality, and the adults in a blended family are essential to this process (1).
 The adults in this situation need to be considerate, patient and loving with their children.
 However, they also need to be able to deal with their own emotions as they too learn to deal with the realities of a blended family existence.

 Tomiko was in her late 30s when she met Ryan, a handsome man who was recently separated from his wife of 20 years.
 He had two children from this earlier marriage, but it was a difficult marriage and separation and he was determined that he would not return to what had been a miserable relationship.
 As he and Tomiko dated, it became clear that she was a woman of deep compassion and integrity, qualities he believed were severely lacking in his ex-wife.
 Over the course of a year, he and Tomiko dated and when his divorce was finalised, he asked her to marry him.
 Six months later, they had a small wedding and Tomiko moved in.

 For her part, Tomiko was thrilled that Ryan had children.
-She realised that the likelihood of her being able to meet someone who wanted to start a new family were dwindling and she desperately wanted to experience motherhood, even if it was as a step mum.
+She realised that the likelihood of her being able to meet someone who wanted to start a new family was dwindling and she desperately wanted to experience motherhood, even if it was as a step mum.
 She was more than willing to accept his children, who were in their teens, if only they would accept her.
 Even after she and Ryan married, she was baffled and hurt at their constant and frequent rejections of her overtures of friendship and acceptance.
 (This article is electronically protected – Copyright © Associated Relationship & Marriage Counsellors Sydney)